friends-of-presta/security-advisories/_posts/2023-10-03-testsitecreator.md

 severity: "critical (10)"
 ---

-In the module "Test Site Creator" (testsitecreator) from Presto Changeo for PrestaShop, a guest can execute a remote code via un untrusted data deserialized.
+In the module "Test Site Creator" (testsitecreator) from Presto Changeo for PrestaShop, a guest can execute a remote code via an untrusted data deserialized.

 ## Summary